rspamd/rspamd.com/doc/configuration/selectors.md

 header('Subject').first.lower.digest.encode('hex').substring(1, 16)
 ```

-You can also operate with lists, e.g. lists of urls:
+You can also operate with lists, e.g. lists of URLs:

 ```
 urls.method('get_tld')